frederikvig/nyum/_recipes/skolebrod.md

 ---

-> Let them cool on a grid, and then apply the [melisglasur](melisglasur.html) sprinkled with shredded coconut.
+> Let them cool on a grid, and then apply the [melisglasur](melisglasur.html), sprinkle with shredded coconut.

 ---